rkaippully/webgear/pages/guide/traits.md

 Such attributes are called traits in WebGear terminology.
 Query parameters, path variables, headers, HTTP methods are all examples of traits.

 So how does this work in practice?
-Here is the modified application supporting a `local` query parameter.
+Here is the modified application supporting a query parameter named `local`.

 ```hs
 {-# LANGUAGE DataKinds         #-}